-Poor Science': Russek is one of some 141 researchers whose work has been aided by grants from the Tobacco Industry Research Committee, set up in 1954 largely as a result of the first Hammond-Horn report.
-The TIRC's grants, totaling \$6,250,000, have paid for a broad range of projects, including some of the early studies on carcinogens in tobacco tars, the effects of nicotine on the heart-and on problems having nothing to do with smoking.
+grants, totaling \$6,250,000, have paid for a broad range of projects, including some of the early studies on carcinogens in tobacco tars, the effects of nicotine on the heart-and on problems having nothing to do with smoking.
 With regard to the smoking-health link, Dr. Clarence Cook Little, 75, the pipe-smoking biologist who is the TIRC scientific director, has always maintained that the smoking issue has been oversimplified.
-"It's poor science to pull out any one factor, whether it's tobacco, or animal fats, or exercise," Little said last week during an interview in the TIRC's Midtown Manhattan office (three floors above is the firm of Hill and Knowlton, publicrelations counsel for the TIRC and the
+"It's poor science to pull out any one factor, whether it's tobacco, or animal fats, or exercise," Little said last week during an interview in the TIRC's Midtown Manhattan office (three floors above is the firm of Hill and Knowlton, publicrelations counsel for the TIRC and the mer Massachusetts Institute of Technol-

-Tobacco Institute).
-"Cancer and heart disease are terribly complicated."
+Tobacco Institute), "Cancer and heart disease are terribly complicated."

 A former president of the universities of Maine and Michigan, and former director of the Roscoe B. Jackson Memorial Laboratory in Bar Harbor, Maine, Little makes it clear that his scientific field at present "is genetics, not smoking."
-In Bar Harbor, in a laboratory converted from an undertaking parlor, he and an associate are currently studying a virus that causes breast cancer in mice.
-"We've been scrupulously careful not to say anything which the Surgeon General's committee might consider an attempt to influence its decision," Little noted.
-But Dr. Robert C. Hockett, a former Massachusetts Institute of Technology chemist, who is associate scientific director of the TIRC, said it would be "foolish to think that the report will exonerate smoking."
+In Bar Harbor, in a laboratory converted from an undertaking parlor, he and an associate are currently studying a virus that causes breast cancer in mice, "We've been scrupulously careful not to say anything which the Surgeon General's committee might consider an attempt to influence its decision," Little noted.
+But Dr. Robert C. Hockett, a forogy chemist, who is associate scientific director of the TIRC, said it would be "foolish to think that the report will exonerate smoking."